gitops-tools/tekton-ci/README.md

   stage: build
   script:
     - go build -race -ldflags "-extldflags '-static'" -o testing ./cmd/github-tool
+  tekton:
+    # These are used to create a job matrix, this task will be executed for each
+    # option, and the options are split into env-vars, and placed into a task's
+    # environment.
+    #
+    # All the tasks in the matrix are executed in parallel.
+    #
+    # This can be used to parallelise tests, for example, you can execute your
+    # test-runner, and detect the value of the "TESTS_TO_RUN" env-var, and
+    # execute accordingly.
+    jobs:
+      - TESTS_TO_RUN=integration
+      - TESTS_TO_RUN=unit
+      - TESTS_TO_RUN=e2e
   # If artifacts are specified as part of a Task, an extra container is
   # scheduled to execute after the task, which is executed in the same volume.
   # this will receive the list of artifacts and can upload the artifact